chandanhpcic/docs/source/manual/how-tos/tayga.rst

 -------------
 Prerequisites
 -------------
-OPNsense should be configured with working dual-stack Internet access and at least one IPv6-only LAN.
+Reticen8 should be configured with working dual-stack Internet access and at least one IPv6-only LAN.

 --------------------------------
 Installing and configuring Tayga